stevanpopo/phil.tech/src/content/remote-working-climate.md

 ---
 layout: post
-author: [Ghost]
+author: [Phil]
 title: Remote Work As Climate Action
-excerpt: With the slow but sure rise in remote working, let's leverge this fantastic lifestyle change to improve our own quality of life, and avoid perminently flooding the cities millions of us call home.
+excerpt: With the slow but sure rise in remote working, let's leverage this fantastic lifestyle change to improve our own quality of life, and avoid permanently flooding the cities millions of us call home.
 date: 2020-02-22
 image: img/2020-02-22-remote-work-climate/cover.jpg
 tags: